The best family films to watch in the BT TV PlayerJul 21 | 2 min read

-The Boys was Amazon Prime Video's biggest breakout hit of 2019 - loved by fans of the comic book series, it won a new legion of followers with its subversive and outrageous superhero action.
+The Boys was Prime Video's biggest breakout hit of 2019 - loved by fans of the comic book series, it won a new legion of followers with its subversive and outrageous superhero action.

 Season 2 was confirmed at a Comic-Con 2019 panel event which featured creators Seth Rogen and Eric Kripke and cast members Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Jessie T. Usher, Laz Alonso, Chace Crawford, Tomer Capon, Karen Fukuhara and Elisabeth Shue.

 On Friday, June 26, 2020, The Boys cast reunited for a special lockdown livestream event and confirmed the release date, juicy plot details and new first-look footage at the opening minutes of season 2.

 Here is everything you need to know about season 2 - including some outrageous (and slightly bloody) sneak-peek trailers...